 When you create an RDS instance, an automated backup policy is enabled by default.
 For security purposes, the automated backup policy cannot be disabled.
 After the DB instance is created, you can customize the automated backup policy as required and then RDS backs up data based on the automated backup policy you configure.

 RDS backs up data at the DB instance level, rather than the database level.
 If a DB instance fails or its data is corrupted, you can restore it from backups to ensure data availability.
-Backups are saved as packages in OBS buckets to ensure data confidentiality and durability.
-Since backing up data affects the database read and write performance, you are advised to set the automated backup time window to off-peak hours.
+Backups are automatically stored as packages in OBS buckets to ensure data confidentiality and durability.
+Since backing up data affects database read and write performance, you are advised to set the automated backup time window to off-peak hours.

 After an automated backup policy is configured, full backups are created based on the time window and backup cycle specified in the policy.
 The time required for creating a backup depends on how much data there is in the instance.
 Backups are stored for as long as you specified in the backup policy.